 It's a tenant's market.
-And, since these are unprecedented times (at least in the last decade), really, anything is negotiable.
+And, since these are unprecedented times (at least in the last decade), anything is negotiable.

 Let your ideal terms be known:

-There are plenty of great options out there.
-So, if you’ve left yourself enough time and don’t get the terms you are looking for in your commercial lease negotiation, don’t be afraid to walk away.
+Tenant tip: There are plenty of great options out there.
+So, if you’ve left yourself enough time and don’t get the terms you want, don’t be afraid to walk away.
 There’s sure to be another suitable option available, that’s IF the Landlord doesn’t come around.
 Remember, the word “no” is powerful.
 Never split the difference!

 When negotiating your new lease, be sure to negotiate clauses that protect you now and in the future.
 Specifically, think about:

-The best competition against your landlord is to let them think you're leaving.
-And, conversely, the best competition against going to market will be the offer you get from your landlord.
+Tenant tip: The best competition against your landlord is to let them think you're leaving.
+And conversely, the best competition against the market will be the offer you get from your landlord.
 So, even if you know you want to renew, or relocate, play both sides for the best deal!

-Excited by the opportunity but too busy focusing on your business?
-We execute commercial lease negotiation strategies for our clients – and our clients are always tenants, never landlords.
+At Tenant CS, we execute commercial lease negotiation strategies for our clients – and our clients are always tenants, never landlords.

 Contact us to act on your behalf!